Harry Von Tilzer: Early life

 Von Tilzer was born in Detroit, Michigan.
 His parents, Sarah (Tilzer) and Jacob Gumbinsky, were Polish Jewish immigrants.
 Harry ran away and joined a traveling circus at age 14, where he adopted his mother's maiden name as his own, seeking to make it sound even classier by tacking on a "Von."
 So impressive seemed the transformation that eventually all his brothers changed their last name to match his.

 Career

 Harry proved successful playing piano and calliope and writing new tunes and incidental music for shows.
 He continued doing this for burlesque and vaudeville shows for some years, writing many tunes which were not published or which he sold to entertainers for one or two dollars.
 In 1898, he sold his song "My Old New Hampshire Home" to a publisher for $15, and watched it become a national hit, selling over two million copies of the sheet music.
 This prompted him to become a professional songwriter.

 He was made a partner of the Shapiro Bernstein Publishing Company.
 His 1900 number "A Bird in a Gilded Cage" became one of the biggest hits of the time.
 Von Tilzer became one of the best-known Tin Pan Alley songwriters.
 In 1902, Von Tilzer formed his own publishing company, where he was soon joined by his younger brother Albert Von Tilzer.
+In 1914, Von Tilzer was a charter member of the performing rights society, American Society of Composers, Authors and Publishers (ASCAP).